bioasp/caspo/docs/usage.rst

     2150 (nearly) optimal logical networks learned in 2.6850s Weighted MSE: 0.0513

 The output of **caspo learn** will be two csv files, namely, *networks.csv* and *stats-networks.csv*.
 The file *networks.csv* describes all logical networks found with their corresponding MSE and size.
-The file *stats-networks.csv* describes the frequency of each logical mapping over all networks together with pairs of mutually inclusive/exclusive mappings.
+The file *stats-networks.csv* describes the frequency of each logical mapping conjunction over all networks together with pairs of mutually inclusive/exclusive mappings.
 The weighted MSE combining all networks is also computed and printed in the standard output.

-In addition, the following default visualizations are provided describing the family of logical networks:
+In addition, the following default visualizations are provided describing the family of logical networks.
+At the top, we show two alternative ways of describing the distribution of logical networks with respect to MSE and size.
+At the bottom, we show the (sorted) frequencies for all logical mapping conjunctions.

 .. image:: /images/learn.png
    :width: 600 px